Last season, Clemson was the preseason No. 1 for the first time in program history. The Tigers were ahead of Alabama in the 2019 preseason AP Poll.

 |AP POLL||AVG.
 RANKING*||BEST RANKING||WORST RANKING||NR||CFP|

-Teams ranked No. 1 through No. 7 in the preseason AP poll have combined for 15 of the 20 CFP appearances with Oklahoma in 2015 making the biggest jump to the top four from No. 19 in the preseason poll.
+Teams ranked No. 1 through No. 7 in the preseason AP poll have combined for 19 of the 24 CFP appearances, with Oklahoma in 2015 making the biggest jump to the top four from No. 19 in the preseason AP poll.

-The first five years of the playoff also tell us that, on average, one team from outside the top 10 of the preseason AP poll will make the CFP.
-Notre Dame was the team this season at No. 12.
+The first six years of the playoff also tell us that, on average, roughly one team from outside the top 10 of the preseason AP poll will make the CFP each year.
+Notre Dame was that team in the 2018 season, having been ranked No. 12 in the preseason.
 Clemson (No. 12 in 2015), Washington (No. 14 in 2016), Georgia (No. 15 in 2017) and Oklahoma (No. 19 in 2015) have also proven it's possible to climb into national title contention from a lower ranking in the preseason poll.

 If you're feeling confident, pick a team from outside the top 10, along with three schools ranked in the top seven of the preseason poll, because recent history says that's usually the recipe for determining who will be playing for a shot at the national championship.